 Interpretation: The graph presents decennial averages of top 1% personal wealth shares in Western Europe and the US.
-Between 1910 and 1919 the top 1% was 55% on average in Europe and 43% in the US.
-A century later, the US is almost back to its early 20th century level.
+In 1910, the top 1% in Europe owned 55% of wealth, vs. 43% in the U.S. A century later, the US is almost back to its early 20th century level.
 Net household wealth is equal to the sum of financial assets (e.g. equity or bonds) and non-financial assets (e.g. housing or land) owned by individuals, net of their debts.
-Sources and series: wir2022.wid.world/methodology, Bauluz et al. (2021) and updates.
+Sources and series: wir 2022. wid. world/methodology, Bauluz et al. (2021) and updates.